trent001/Javascript-Array-Search/readme.md

 In the javascript you will see the jsarray variable.
 This is the array that will be searched.
 You can generate this by writing a custom function to grab the data if it needs to be dynamic or just hardcoding in a set of values if it doesn't.

-If you wish to create an array of integers instead of strings you will want to un-comment line 18:
+If you wish to create an array of integers instead of strings you will want to un-comment line 18 of script.js:

 //var current_value_int = +jQuery('#postcode-input-field').val();